Deviltrades/PIPAURA/replit.md

 # PipAura

 ## Overview
 PipAura is a comprehensive trading journal application for forex, indices, and cryptocurrency traders.
-It offers advanced analytics, trade logging, signal sharing, and performance tracking.
-The application is a full-stack web application with a modern React frontend and a Supabase backend for authentication, database, and file storage.
-The business vision is to provide traders with a robust tool to improve their performance through detailed analysis and tracking, with ambitions to expand into advanced AI-driven insights and community features.
+It provides advanced analytics, trade logging, signal sharing, and performance tracking.
+The application aims to enhance trader performance through detailed analysis and tracking, with future ambitions for AI-driven insights and community features.

 ## User Preferences
 Preferred communication style: Simple, everyday language.